-- 161. The Plaintiffs and other Class Members have been discriminated against because of their race, national or ethnic origin (collectively "race"). - 162.
-Canada's conduct as set out in paragraph 156 131 and in the whole of this claim in the provision, administration, management, operation and funding of Indigenous child welfare services differentiated and adversely impacted Class Members First Nations, Inuit and Métis children, youth and families in the provision of those services because of their race.

-- 163. Canada was aware, at all material times during the Class Period, that First Nations (Status and Non-Status Indians), Inuit and Métis children and youth were being apprehended at disproportionately high rates, as compared to non-Indigenous children and youth in Canada.
-Despite this knowledge, Canada deliberately or negligently failed to take steps to protect the Plaintiffs and other Class Members. - 164.
-Because of their race, the Plaintiffs and other Class Members were denied benefits that non-Indigenous Canadians were afforded with respect to the provision of child and family services, including reasonable preventative care services, the reasonable funding of those services, and reasonable attempts to maintain emotional and cultural ties between an apprehended child and their family. - 165.
-Canada's conduct created a distinction based on race and created substantive inequality as between Class Members First Nations, Inuit and Métis children, youth and families, and non-Indigenous children, youth and families. - 166.
-This distinction disadvantaged the Plaintiffs and other Class Members by perpetuating stereotypes about and prejudice towards Indigenous peoples, particularly given the socio-political effects of European colonization on Indigenous peoples and efforts to assimilate Indigenous peoples into mainstream Canadian society. - 167.
-Canada further distinguished between on- and off-reserve Indigenous peoples in the provision of supports and programs to Indigenous children and families in regard to child protection and family services.
-This distinction was unlawful and discriminatory and was predicated on and an extension of Canada's policies of assimilation and enfranchisement.
+- 136. The Plaintiffs and other Class Members have been discriminated against because of their race, national or ethnic origin (collectively "race"). - 137.
+Canada's conduct as set out in paragraph 131 and in the whole of this claim in the provision, administration, management, operation and funding of Indigenous child welfare services differentiated and adversely impacted Class Members First Nations, Inuit and Métis children, youth and families in the provision of those services because of their race. - 138.
+Canada was aware, at all material times during the Class Period, that First Nations (Status and Non-Status Indians), Inuit and Métis children and youth were being apprehended at disproportionately high rates, as compared to non-Indigenous children and youth in Canada.
+Despite this knowledge, Canada deliberately or negligently failed to take steps to protect the Plaintiffs and other Class Members. - 139.
+Because of their race, the Plaintiffs and other Class Members were denied benefits that non-Indigenous Canadians were afforded with respect to the provision of child and family services, including reasonable preventative care services, the reasonable funding of those services, and reasonable attempts to maintain emotional and cultural ties between an apprehended child and their family. - 140.
+Canada's conduct created a distinction based on race and created substantive inequality as between Class Members First Nations, Inuit and Métis children, youth and families, and non-Indigenous children, youth and families. - 141.
+This distinction disadvantaged the Plaintiffs and other Class Members by perpetuating stereotypes about and prejudice towards Indigenous peoples, particularly given the sociopolitical effects of European colonization on Indigenous peoples and efforts to assimilate Indigenous peoples into mainstream Canadian society.